Icinga/icinga-notifications-web/doc/06-Desktop-Notifications.md

 ### Enable The Daemon

-The default `systemd` service, shipped with package installations, runs the background daemon.
+The default `systemd` service, shipped with the package `icinga-desktop-notifications`, runs the background daemon.

 <!-- {% if not icingaDocs %} -->